Alcohol Overdose Symptoms, Prevention & Treatment Guide

 - Dulled Responses (such as gag reflex)

-The specific symptoms of an alcohol overdose can range from mild to severe and depend greatly upon individual differences in alcohol tolerance, age, metabolism, and several other factors.
+The specific symptoms of an alcohol overdose can range from mild to severe and depend greatly upon individual differences in alcohol tolerance, age, and metabolism.
 In extreme cases, medical help is required if someone hopes to avoid brain damage or death.

 What To Do If Someone Overdoses On Alcohol